Campus Sustainability Reports

 The STARS report earned Duquesne University a spot in the Sierra Club's annual Cool Schools Ranking which feature institutions of higher education showing a commitment to campus sustainability.
 Find the full list here.

 Current Campus Sustainability Reports

-Results of the seventh greenhouse gas inventory - covering the Fiscal Year 2018 was published in 2019.
+Results of the eight greenhouse gas inventory - covering Fiscal Years 2019 and 2020 were published in 2021.

-Results of the second STARS report - covering the Fiscal Year 2019 was published in 2020.
+Results of the third STARS report - covering the Fiscal Year 2020 were published in 2021.